 Our February meeting on February 11th will feature a recently updated PowerPoint presentation from the Gloucester County Historical Society on its collection of a variety of military artifacts from Gloucester County.
-It will focus primarily on the Revolutionary War era and Red Bank Battlefield.
-Also, there will be a limited number of artifacts on display.
+It will focus primarily on the Revolutionary War era and media studies at Rutgers. first feature length documentary is titled "Goodwill: The Flight of Emilio Carranza."
+It is the story of the Mexican pilot who crashed in the Pine Barrens in 1928 on the return leg of a goodwill mission to New York.
+Robert is very interested in New Jersey history and we look forward to his visit.
+DVDs of both documentaries will be available for purchase.